 Learn more of Steve’s background as a TOC Consultant in Canada.

-Steve, Derek and Chris all live in the Lower Mainland and provide an unmatched capability for improving any manufacturing business’s performance.
+Steve, Rod, Derek and Chris all live in the Lower Mainland and provide an unmatched capability for improving any manufacturing business’s performance.

 More Background: Steve Jackson, Theory of Constraints Consultant